Counseling that’s right for you

 Gottman Method

-A roadmap for couples to improve their relationship.
-Goals of the therapy include strengthening the couple’s friendship, conflict management skills, and sense of shared meaning.
+Goals include strengthening the couple’s friendship, conflict management skills, and sense of shared meaning.
+This approach further provides a framework for treating the impact of trauma and infidelity on relationships.
 Very well supported by research.